escapegameibk/host/README.md

 librarys and headers in the rght directories, and should allow the linker to find them.

+Building json-c requires autotools, the gcc and libtool to be installed.

 ### Building an executable

-Building an executable is as easy as typing 'make' into the commandline of any linux terminal.
+The program's build system is at this point very basic.
+It's simply a Makefile which is written in GNU Make.
+The Makefile compiles all files in the src/ directory and links them together to form an executable.

-The executable may be found at 'bin/host' afterwards, and should have been compiled for the target architecture.
-In case this will ever be needed (i do hopefor gods sake that it will not) support for non 8 bit per byte platorms has been implemented.
+The executable may be found at 'bin/host' afterwards, and should have been compiled for the hosts's architecture..

-The executable itself is by default dynamicallylinked, so taking it from one computer to another should be possible, if the nescessary packages are installed and the libldlinux can find the libraries.
+The executable itself is by default dynamically linked, so taking it from one computer to another should be possible, if the nescessary packages are installed and the libldlinux can find the libraries.